vmware-tanzu/application-accelerator-samples/csharp-weatherforecast/README.md

 dotnet run
 ```

-For more details on Steeltoe endpoints, visit <https://docs.steeltoe.io/>.
+For more details on Steeltoe components, visit <https://docs.steeltoe.io/>.

 ## Deploying to Kubernetes as a TAP workload with Tanzu CLI